wp-plugins/daves-wordpress-live-search/readme.txt

 == Changelog ==

 = 3.3 =
-* 2012-??-??
-Dave Ross <dave@csixty4.com>
+* 2013-06-05 Dave Ross <dave@csixty4.com>
 * Added search results width to the customizer
 * Faster startup on AJAX requests (fewer includes & hooks registered)
 * If SCRIPT_DEBUG is set, use non-minified scripts
 * Now uses a proper loop to get search results.
-Hopefully improves compatibilty with other search plugins
+Hopefully improves compatibility with other search plugins
 * The parameters to the dwls_alter_results hook have changed: array of results (instead of a query object), deprecated (always -1), DavesWordPressLiveSearchResults instance.
 * Now uses WordPress's native submit_button() function to generate submit buttons in the admin interface for more consistent styling with the rest of admin

 = 3.2 =
-* 2012-01-22 Dave Ross <dave@csixty4.com>
+* 2013-01-22 Dave Ross <dave@csixty4.com>
 * Fixed a Javascript error when resizing a window
 * Removed the "debug" tab - wasn't very useful
 * Force a high z-index on the spinner